*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 While it’s definitely the most expensive way to do a day trip to Cartagena’s islands, it’s still surprisingly affordable.

-For solo travelers or couples on a tighter budget, it maybe isn’t the most cost effective, but if you have a group of 5 or more, the price starts to look pretty similar or even cheaper than what you’d spend in total on individual tickets for a shared tour to the Rosario Islands.
+For solo travelers or couples on a tighter budget, it maybe isn’t the most cost effective, but if you have a group of 5 or more, the price starts to look pretty similar or even cheaper than what you’d spend per person on individual tickets for a shared tour to the Rosario Islands or a day pass at a hotel or beach club.

 We’ve done private Cartagena boat tours to the islands many times.